Yelp/nrtsearch/docs/starter.rst

 Launch you local NRTSearch server
 ---------------------------
-Follow introduction to launch the NRTSearch server: link :ref:`build_server`
+Follow Introduction section of this doc to launch the NRTSearch server

 Create your NRTSearch index